centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 ### Base currency

 Currency used as a default currency in Klaviyo account.
 This currency will be used in all reports across the account.
+All the synchronized events will also contain price values in customer currency so that they can be used in all sorts of email communication.

 ### Language selected from